 Prequalification results saying that WTEI consortium is prequalified in Egypt.

-On October, 25th, we have received an official letter from the Management Regulatory Agency (WMRA) of Egypt.
+On October 25th, we received an official letter from the Management Regulatory Agency (WMRA) of Egypt.
 WMRA is a division of the Egyptian Ministry of Environment.
-The letters confirms that WTEI consortium is prequalified as a company to create a waste-to-energy plant in Egypt.
+The letters confirm that the WTEI consortium has been prequalified as a company to develop a waste-to-energy plant in Egypt.

-Previously, in April, 2020, WMRA published a Request for Expression of Interest (EOI) for Waste to Energy Projects.
-That is why Green Tech Egypt, OAK Group Holdings, and Waste to Energy International created a consortium for the project.
-Together with our partners, WTEI team worked on EOI for 2 months.
-After that, in June, along with 92 other companies, consortium submitted a 200-pages EOI to WMRA.
+Previously, in April 2020, WMRA issued a Request for Expression of Interest (EOI) for waste-to-energy projects.
+That is why GTE, OAK, and Waste to Energy International (WTEI) created a consortium for the project.
+Together with our partners, the WTEI team worked on the EOI for 2 months.
+Following this, in June, along with 92 other companies, the consortium submitted a 200-page Expression of Interest (EOI) to WMRA.

 In short, these 92 companies have submitted their Expression of Interest (EOI) and the prequalification documents to the following services: